agile-dev-assignments/git-workflow-practice-denniskuzminer/README.md

 - The ability to work remotely, even when COVID-19 safety measures are lifted.

 Because "many developers change their job after just one year in a company," this article emphasized the compensation of advancing from junior to senior developer: "According to talent.io, the annual salaries of London front-end developers does not seem to increase beyond £50,000 until they gain seven or more years’ experience, when their salary jumps from £50,000 to £63,000."

+---
+Comments by Cindy Kim
+Interesting article!
+Shows a more worldly view on software engineering by comparing salaries and demand across countries.
+Never considered how the field was interpreted differently in another country like Germany or London.
+Good to know!